cmelias-cyber/cybersecurity-portfolio/Incident-Handlers-Journal/README.md

 # Project Description (Executive Summary)

-This project contains an incident handler's journal that documents cybersecurity incidents analyzed as part of the Google Cybersecurity Professional Certificate.
-The journal serves as a structured record of incident investigations, applying the 5 W's framework (Who, What, When, Where, and Why) to document security events, identify root causes, assess operational impact, and capture key findings.
+This project contains a professional incident handler's journal developed as part of the Google Cybersecurity Professional Certificate.
+The journal documents incident investigations, technical analyses, and lessons learned while applying industry-standard incident response practices and documentation techniques.
+Throughout the journal, the 5 W's framework (Who, What, When, Where, and Why) and the NIST Incident Response Lifecycle are used to analyze security events, identify root causes, assess operational impact, and document findings in a structured and repeatable manner.

-Each journal entry applies structured incident response documentation and captures observations, methodologies, lessons learned, and opportunities for improving future incident response efforts.
-Beginning with a ransomware incident affecting a healthcare organization, the journal will continue to expand as additional security scenarios are analyzed, creating a comprehensive record of technical growth and incident response experience.
+The journal includes incident investigations, network traffic analysis, threat intelligence research, and post-incident documentation activities completed throughout the course.
+Together, these entries demonstrate the progression of practical incident response skills while creating a professional record of technical growth, analytical thinking, and security documentation.

 Accurate documentation is an essential responsibility of cybersecurity professionals because it supports investigations, facilitates communication among stakeholders, preserves evidence, and contributes to the continuous improvement of an organization's incident response capabilities.
-This journal serves as a professional record of incident analysis and demonstrates the importance of clear, organized reporting throughout the incident response lifecycle.
+This journal demonstrates the importance of clear, organized reporting while serving as a reference for future investigations and continuous learning.

 ---

 # Objectives

-- Document cybersecurity incidents using a structured incident handler's journal.
+- Document cybersecurity incidents using structured incident response methodologies.
-- Apply the 5 W's framework to analyze and communicate incident details.
+- Apply the 5 W's framework to analyze and communicate security incidents.
-- Practice professional incident response documentation techniques.
+- Develop proficiency with industry-standard cybersecurity tools used during incident investigations.
-- Record observations, lessons learned, and recommendations for future incident response efforts.
+- Record observations, lessons learned, and recommendations to improve future incident response efforts.
-- Demonstrate technical communication and analytical thinking in a cybersecurity context.
+- Demonstrate technical communication, analytical thinking, and professional documentation practices.

 ---

 # Key Skills Demonstrated

 - Security Incident Documentation
-- Incident Response Fundamentals
+- Incident Response Lifecycle (NIST)
+- Network Traffic Analysis
+- Malware Investigation
-- Ransomware Analysis
+- Threat Intelligence Analysis
-- Phishing Attack Analysis
+- Packet Analysis
+- Indicator of Compromise (IoC) Identification
 - Root Cause Analysis
 - Threat Assessment
 - Technical Documentation
 - Security Reporting
 - Critical Thinking
-- Structured Incident Analysis

 ---

 # Tools & Methodologies Used

-### Tools
+## Cybersecurity Tools

-No specialized cybersecurity software was required for this activity.

-### Methodologies
+- Wireshark
+- VirusTotal

+## Documentation & Investigation Methodologies

 - Incident Handler's Journal
 - 5 W's Incident Documentation Framework
-- Incident Response Documentation
+- NIST Incident Response Lifecycle
+- Network Traffic Analysis
+- Threat Intelligence Analysis
 - Scenario-Based Incident Analysis
+- Post-Incident Review

 ---